cdg77/tic-tac-toe-swap-group-js/README.md

 # Tic Tac Toe

 The project is mostly done.
-It does need a bit of work on the event listeners, incrementing the currentPlayer and properly checking who has won.
+It does need some work on the styling, handling winner because sometimes it doesn't select the winner even when 3 in a row have been marked and in refactoring.